Salman Rushdie Falls Victim to Indian Intolerance: Pankaj Mishra

 For instance, Narendra Modi, the Hindu nationalist hard-liner who was allegedly complicit in the killing of almost 2,000 Muslims in the state of Gujarat in 2002, not only remains a wildly popular chief minister; he now aims, plausibly, to occupy the highest political office in the country.

-Successive commissions appointed by the government have recommended affirmative action for India’s economically depressed Muslim minority.
+Successive commissions appointed by the government have recommended for India’s economically depressed Muslim minority.
 One such proposed measure is being touted by political parties aiming for Muslim votes.
 But politicians, fearful of a Hindu backlash, would rather resort to symbolic politics -- banning this or that book, keeping Rushdie out of India -- than take concrete measures to ameliorate the lot of a demoralized community.